1.3 The Evolution of Media

 - Acting as a watchdog for government, business, and other institutions

 For example, television news has the advantage of offering video and live coverage.
-This helps connect the audience to the story and makes the story come alive more vividly, which results in a faster-paced delivery of information.
+This helps connect the audience to the story and makes it come alive more vividly, resulting in a faster-paced delivery of information.
 That means more stories get covered in less depth since extraneous details can bog the story down.
 A story told on television will probably be flashier, less in-depth, and with less context than the same story covered in a monthly magazine since print publications most overcome space constraints, not time; therefore, people who get the majority of their news from television may have a particular view of the world shaped not by the content of what they watch but its medium.

 A Brief History of Mass Media and Culture

 This increased efficiency went hand in hand with the rise of the daily newspaper.
 The newspaper was the perfect medium for the increasingly urbanized Americans of the 19th century, who could no longer get their local news merely through gossip and word of mouth.
 These Americans lived in unfamiliar territory, and newspapers and other media helped them negotiate the rapidly changing world.
-The Industrial Revolution meant that some people had more leisure time and money, and the medium helped them figure out how to spend both.
+The Industrial Revolution meant that some people had more leisure time and money, and the press helped them figure out how to spend both.
 Media theorist Benedict Anderson has argued that newspapers also helped forge a sense of national identity by treating readers across the country as part of one unified community (Anderson, 1991).

 New media technologies both spring from and cause social changes.
 For this reason, it can be irresponsible to neatly sort the evolution of media into clear causes and effects.
 Did radio fuel the consumerist boom of the 1920s, or did it become wildly popular because it appealed to a society that had already begun exploring consumerist tendencies?
-Probably a little bit of both.
+A little bit of both.
 Technological innovations such as the steam engine, electricity, wireless communication, and the Internet have all had lasting and significant effects on American culture.
-As media historians Asa Briggs and Peter Burke note, every crucial invention came with “a change in historical perspectives.”
+As media historians Asa Briggs and Peter Burke note, every crucial invention came with “a change in historical perspectives” (Briggs & Burke, 2005).
 Electricity altered the way people thought about time.
 Work and play no longer depended on the daily rhythms of sunrise and sunset.
 Since then, wireless communication has collapsed distance, while the Internet revolutionized the way humanity stores and retrieves information.

 In addition to the breakthroughs in audio broadcasting, inventors in the 1800s made significant advances in visual media.
 The 19th-century development of photographic technologies would lead to the later innovations of cinema and television.
-As with wireless technology, several inventors independently created a form of photography at the same time, among them the French inventors Joseph Niépce and Louis Daguerre and the British scientist William Henry Fox Talbot.
+As with wireless technology, several inventors independently created a form of photography at the same time, among them the French inventors Joseph Niépce and Louis Daguerre, and the British scientist William Henry Fox Talbot.
 In the United States, George Eastman developed the Kodak camera in 1888, anticipating that Americans would welcome an inexpensive, easy-to-use camera into their homes as they had with the radio and telephone.
-Audiences first experienced moving pictures around the turn of the century, with the first U.S. projection-hall opening in Pittsburgh in 1905.
-By the 1920s, Hollywood had already created its first stars, most notably Charlie Chaplin; by the end of the 1930s, Americans were watching color films with full sound, including Gone With the Wind and The Wizard of Oz.
+Audiences first experienced moving pictures around the turn of the century, with the first U.S. projection hall opening in Pittsburgh in 1905.
+By the 1920s, Hollywood had already created its first stars, most notably Charlie Chaplin.
+By the end of the 1930s, Americans were watching color films with full sound, including Gone with the Wind and The Wizard of Oz.